Notice of Pre-AIA or AIA Status

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

 Claims 1-10 (all claims) as best understood are rejected under 35 U.S.C.
 102(a)(1) as anticipated by or, in the alternative, under 35 U.S.C.
 103 as obvious over Kubota, Tomonori, Takanori Nakao, and Eiji Yoshida.
 "A high-compression video coding method for video analysis using Deep Learning."
 IEICE Technical Report; IEICE Tech.
 Rep. 119.456 (2020): 121-126 (“Kubota”).
 Applicant has identified this document with a date of February 27, 2020 in the Information Disclosure statement, more than one year prior to the presently asserted priority date of September 24, 2021.
+Citations are to the translated copy in the file as of April 7, 2026.

-1. An image processing system comprising:
+1. An image encoding system comprising:

-3. The image processing system according to claim 2, wherein, when the plurality of processes by the AI are performed in parallel and the result of one process of the plurality of processes performed by the AI is equal to or less than an allowable accuracy, (Kubota, abstract, “image parts which are important for the accuracy are encoded with compression rate which does not affect the accuracy” Kubota’s important for accuracy teaches the claimed result that is less than an allowable accuracy because Kubota employs less compression to maintain the accuracy.)
+3. The image encoding system according to claim 2, wherein, when the plurality of processes by the AI are performed in parallel and the result of one process of the plurality of processes performed by the AI is equal to or less than an allowable accuracy, (Kubota, abstract, “image parts which are important for the accuracy are encoded with compression rate which does not affect the accuracy” Kubota’s important for accuracy teaches the claimed result that is less than an allowable accuracy because Kubota employs less compression to maintain the accuracy.)

 the processor is configured to determine a new compression rate such that the result of the one process is equal to or more than the allowable accuracy.
 (Kubota, abstract, “image parts which are unnecessary for the accuracy are encoded with a high compression rate”)

-4. The image processing system according to claim 3, wherein, when the plurality of processes by the AI are performed in parallel and a minimum accuracy among accuracies of results of the plurality of processes performed by the AI is equal to or higher than the allowable accuracy, (Kubota, abstract, “image parts which are unnecessary for the accuracy are encoded with a high compression rate”)
+4. The image encoding system according to claim 3, wherein, when the plurality of processes by the AI are performed in parallel and a minimum accuracy among accuracies of results of the plurality of processes performed by the AI is equal to or higher than the allowable accuracy, (Kubota, abstract, “image parts which are unnecessary for the accuracy are encoded with a high compression rate”)

 the processor is configured to determine a new compression rate such that the minimum accuracy approaches the allowable accuracy.
 (Kubota, abstract, “image parts which are unnecessary for the accuracy are encoded with a high compression rate”)

-5. The image processing system according to claim 2, wherein the processor is configured to switch, when the plurality of processes are sequentially performed by the AI and image quality for performing the (x+1)-th process is to be higher than image quality for performing the x-th process, switches the compression rate of a region corresponding to the result of the x-th process to a compression rate lower than the compression rate at the time of performing the x-th process.
+5. The image encoding system according to claim 2, wherein the processor is configured to switch, when the plurality of processes are sequentially performed by the AI and image quality for performing the (x+1)-th process is to be higher than image quality for performing the x-th process, switches the compression rate of a region corresponding to the result of the x-th process to a compression rate lower than the compression rate at the time of performing the x-th process.
 (Kubota, abstract, “image parts which are important for the accuracy are encoded with compression rate which does not affect the accuracy and image parts which are unnecessary for the accuracy are encoded with a high compression rate.”
 The image parts are chosen such that they meet the claimed sequence.
 Additionally, choosing such a sequence is obvious.
 MPEP 2144.04(IV)(C).
 Alternatively, if the processes are not performed sequentially, this is not invoked.)

-6. The image processing system according to claim 5, wherein rule information in which each switching rate which provides the image quality for each of the plurality of processes by the AI, a condition for switching to each switching rate, and each region to be switched to each switching rate are defined, and (Kubota, abstract, “image parts which are important for the accuracy are encoded with compression rate which does not affect the accuracy and image parts which are unnecessary for the accuracy are encoded with a high compression rate.”)
+6. The image encoding system according to claim 5, wherein rule information in which each switching rate which provides the image quality for each of the plurality of processes by the AI, a condition for switching to each switching rate, and each region to be switched to each switching rate are defined, and (Kubota, abstract, “image parts which are important for the accuracy are encoded with compression rate which does not affect the accuracy and image parts which are unnecessary for the accuracy are encoded with a high compression rate.”)

 the processor is configured to switch the compression rate of each region based on results of the plurality of processes by the AI and the rule information.
 (Kubota, abstract, “The method analyzes effects for an accuracy of an inference caused by degradation of image by video coding”)

-7. The image processing system according to claim 6, wherein, when the result of one of the plurality of processes by the AI is equal to or less than the allowable accuracy, the processor is configured to determine a new compression rate for the region in which the process is performed so that the result of the process is equal to or more than the allowable accuracy.
+7. The image encoding system according to claim 6, wherein, when the result of one of the plurality of processes by the AI is equal to or less than the allowable accuracy, the processor is configured to determine a new compression rate for the region in which the process is performed so that the result of the process is equal to or more than the allowable accuracy.
 (Kubota, abstract, “image parts which are important for the accuracy are encoded with compression rate which does not affect the accuracy”)

-8. The image processing system according to claim 6, wherein, when a minimum accuracy among accuracies of results of the plurality of processes performed by the AI is equal to or higher than the allowable accuracy, the processor is configured to determine a new compression rate for the region such that the minimum accuracy approaches the allowable accuracy.
+8. The image encoding system according to claim 6, wherein, when a minimum accuracy among accuracies of results of the plurality of processes performed by the AI is equal to or higher than the allowable accuracy, the processor is configured to determine a new compression rate for the region such that the minimum accuracy approaches the allowable accuracy.
 (Kubota, abstract, “image parts which are unnecessary for the accuracy are encoded with a high compression rate”)

 Claims 9 and 10 are rejected as per claim 1.